wo3kie/cxxDojo/README.md

 **ode.cpp**
 Implement a function to solve a first order ordinary differential equation numerically with Euler's and Runge-Kutta methods.

-**matrix.cpp**
-Implement a simple matrix class.
-Provide a basic functionality for it.

 **ssl/https.cpp**
 Implement a function to make secure connection with https server.
 Use can use Bing Web Search API as a use case.